-The following comments come from looking at the book Stranger Passing by Joel Sternfeld (1) as well as browsing through his pictures in the Luhring Augustine Gallery website (2).
+The following comments come from looking at the book Stranger Passing by Joel Sternfeld (1) as well as browsing through his own website (2).

 Stranger Passing is a book of portraits in full colour.
 These were taken in the 1980s and 1990s.
 The format of the book includes one picture per two-page spread, with the picture on the right hand side page, and a caption on the left hand side.
 The caption are generally just descriptive of what we see, as in “A man cooking his dinner, Cincinnati, Ohio, June 1999” (link) or “Real State Brokers, Westwood, California, May 1988” (link), but in some cases they contain a short description of events affecting the subjects around the time the photograph was taken, as in “A man waiting for a tow truck to take his car to a demolition derby at the county fair, South Hadley, Massachusetts, September 1998.
 The tow truck never came and he was unable to race that year” (link), or “A farmer taking a break, Iowa, November 1987.
 She has cancer of the thyroid” (link).
 The additional information provided by those captions helps the viewer place the subject in a given state of mind, and allows for an additional layer of narrative, when the connection is made between the moment shown in the picture, and what we imagine the subject could be feeling a few hours later.
 In the “man waiting for a tow truck” picture, for instance, we can get a sense of the subject’s excitement before going into the demolition race, and can imagine his subsequent frustration when the tow truck failed to show up.

-I found the pictures themselves to be quite interesting, not for any particular technical aspect, but because of their ambiguity.
-A lot of the pictures are clearly posed, and in all cases, the subject is fully aware of the photographer’s presence.
+I found the pictures quite interesting, not for any particular technical aspect, but because of their ambiguity.
+A lot of them seem posed, and in all cases, the subject is fully aware of the photographer’s presence.
 The title to the book suggests that the photographer did not know his subjects in advance, but in many pictures there is a sense of complicity, of mutual understanding between the subject and the photographer that may betray a relationship or at least brief familiarity between the two.
 This, however, seems to be broken in those pictures were the subjects look bemused (as in “Summer Interns having lunch, Wall street, New York, New York, August 1987” – link) or even slightly annoyed at the apparent intrusion of the lens in their daily routine (as in “A lawyer with laundry, New York, New York, October 1998” – link).
 Other than what we see, however, there is no clear evidence that these pictures are genuinely candid or staged.
-The viewer is left to wander that on its own.
+The viewer is left to wonder that on its own.

 The approach is completely different in the series Walking the high line, which was shot in the early 2000 in a disused section of the elevated West Side rail line in New York city (recently converted into a park, but derelict at the time Sternfeld took his pictures).
 In here, we are not shown people, just straight shots of abandoned railroad filled with grass and wild flowers, changing through the seasons (see for instance “A view towards the Hudson, February, 2001” – link, and a shot with a similar view a few month later in “A Spring evening, the Hudson, May, 2001” – link) and contrasting with the functioning buildings in the background.
 These images are evocative of an oasis of tranquility among the rush of city life.
 Perhaps to emphasize this, Sternfeld’s pictures are shot completely leveled with verticals corrected (he likely used a view camera) and no flash.
 There is no intention of creating any dynamism in the images, as these are not about action but more about retreating and contemplating.